demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ```

 There are few simple spacing rules when writing a function declaration in JavaScript.
 Two most important:

 1. There should be **no** space after the name
 2. There should be a space after parenthesis, allways

+Those simple rules help us very quickly indentify if a function is named or anonymous.
 ```javascript
 //                     never a space after name
 //  statement   name  /  always spaces after ()